Kerberos9/game-time-tracker/README.md

-Track your play time in PS4 games (manually).
+Track your play time in any game.